-Paul draws on over 30 years of non-profit, public, and private professional experience to help clients navigate regulatory complexity and build strategic plans to transform urban development challenges into implementable solutions that meet community needs.
+Paul draws on over 45 years of non-profit, public, and private professional experience to help clients navigate urban policy challenges and regulatory complexity and to design implementable solutions that respond to markets and meet community needs.

 Biography

-As a seasoned urban development strategist with over 30 years of cross-sector experience, Paul specializes in navigating the intersection of large-scale planning, regulatory compliance, and stakeholder engagement.
-He brings a comprehensive approach that bridges the gap between ambitious development visions and practical implementation realities, combining technical planning expertise with deep policy knowledge to guide projects from concept through completion.
-Paul served as Partner in charge of HR&A’s Los Angeles office from 2007-2020 and as a Board member from 2007-2022, where he directed analysis of major regional infrastructure, entertainment complexes, institutional expansions, and mixed-use developments that have shaped Southern California’s growth.
+As a seasoned urban policy and development strategist with over 45 years of cross-sector experience, Paul specializes in directing projects that navigate the intersection of urban economics, large-scale planning, and regulatory complexity.
+He works on projects that bridge the gap between ambitious development visions and practical implementation realities, combining technical economics and planning expertise with deep public policy experience to guide projects from concept through completion.
+Paul has been with HR&A since 1986 and has been a Partner since 1992.
+He served as Partner-in-Charge of HR&A’s Los Angeles office from 2007-2020 and as an HR&A Board member from 2007-2022.
+He has directed analysis of major development projects, urban infrastructure, sports and entertainment complexes, institutional expansions, mixed-use developments, and regional and municipal housing strategies that have shaped Southern California’s recent growth.

-Paul leads comprehensive master planning for transformative infrastructure projects, including major airport expansion analyses for Los Angeles International, O’Hare International, and San Diego International airports.
+Paul leads specialized analysis for transformative infrastructure projects, including major airport expansions for Los Angeles International, O’Hare International, and San Diego International airports.
 His approach applies sophisticated economic modeling and multi-jurisdictional coordination to evaluate development alternatives across regional scales, enabling informed decision-making for multi-billion dollar investments that impact entire metropolitan regions.
-His institutional work includes directing the 5.2 million square foot Specific Plan for USC’s University Park campus expansion and guiding reconstruction of Saint John’s Hospital following the 1994 Northridge earthquake, demonstrating his ability to synthesize multiple planning considerations into cohesive development frameworks.
+His institutional work includes directing entitlements analytic work for the 5.2 million square foot Specific Plan for USC’s University Park campus expansion and reconstruction of Saint John’s Hospital following the 1994 Northridge earthquake, and implementation of the Keck Graduate Center for Applied Life Sciences, demonstrating his ability to synthesize multiple planning and economic considerations into cohesive development frameworks.

-Paul’s expertise in large-scale entertainment and mixed-use projects showcases his capacity to balance intensive land use with community integration.
-He directed two iterations of $3 billion Specific Plans for NBC Universal’s entertainment complex redevelopment and guided planning for Disneyland’s two new theme parks in Anaheim.
-His mixed-use work includes the Hollywood Park Racetrack transformation into a development with 3,000 housing units and regional retail, the 2.4 million square foot Wilshire Grand redevelopment—downtown LA’s first new high-rise in over 20 years—and 10 million square feet of development around Union Station.
-These projects demonstrate his methodology for comprehensive planning that addresses urban density, infrastructure capacity, and regulatory requirements while creating transformative community assets.
+Paul’s expertise with large-scale entertainment and mixed-use projects showcases his capacity to balance intensive land use with economic and fiscal imperatives.
+He directed HR&A’s work on two iterations of multi-billion-dollar Specific Plans for NBCUniversal’s entertainment complex in Universal City, and planning for two new theme park attractions at Disneyland in Anaheim.
+His experience with large-scale, mixed-use projects includes the transformation of the former Hollywood Park Racetrack into a a new NFL stadium mixed-use development with 2,500 housing units and regional retail and office uses; the 2.4 million square foot Intercontinental Hotel and office/retail development in downtown Los Angeles; —and and implementation of the Concord Naval Weapons Station Re-use Plan, which envisions 12,000 housing units and 6.1 million square feet of commercial and community uses.
+These projects demonstrate his experience guiding analysis for comprehensive planning that addresses urban density, infrastructure capacity, and regulatory requirements while creating transformative community assets.

 Paul designs systematic approaches that create transparency and equity in development processes through innovative evaluation frameworks.
-His work translates complex economic concepts into practical tools that streamline negotiations while ensuring appropriate public benefit capture, combining detailed market research with financial modeling to create defensible methodologies.
-This expertise extends to housing policy, where he has designed municipal regulatory programs and administered affordable housing production initiatives, providing clarity for developers, consistency for public agencies, and accountability for communities.
+His work translates complex economic concepts into practical tools that streamline negotiations while ensuring appropriate public benefit capture, combining detailed market research with financial modeling to create defensible implementation strategies.
+This expertise extends to affordable housing policy, where he has designed and tested municipal regulatory programs and affordable housing production initiatives throughout Southern California, providing clarity for developers, consistency for public agencies, and accountability for communities.

 Education